Spicy Egg Drop Soup

 The result is so savory you would think the broth was made with beef bones when in fact, vegetable broth and soy sauce are the only ingredients.
-This is a simple recipe: A clear and light, very spicy and savory egg drop soup with chopped carrots, fresh cilantro, one egg andThai chiles.
+This is a simple recipe: A clear, light and very spicy egg drop soup with chopped carrots, fresh cilantro, one egg andThai chiles.
 It makes an outstanding companion to milder dishes such as cucumber maki rolls or my favorite ginger shrimp balls.
 You could also go all Thai with another very easy recipe for ground chicken with lime and cilantro.
 Or… Well, there is another delicious yet strange combination I have to tell you about but first, the verdict.
-Did Ben like the soup or not?
+Did Ben like my spicy egg drop soup or not?